Perform REST operations against page blobs with premium storage

-You can also access page blobs in Premium Storage via the Azure Storage Client Library for .NET.
+You can also access page blobs in GPv2 storage accounts via the Azure Storage Client Library for .NET.

-Azure block blobs and the File, Table, and Queue services are not currently supported in premium storage accounts.
-However, Premium BlockBlobStorage accounts do support block and append blobs.
-For more information and to see all the various storage options in a table, visit Types of storage accounts
+Premium GPv2 accounts do not support block blobs, or the File, Table, and Queue services.
+However, premium BlockBlobStorage accounts do support block and append blobs.
+For more information and to see all the various storage options, visit Types of storage accounts

-A premium storage account endpoint cannot be mapped to a custom domain name.
+A premium GPv2 endpoint cannot be mapped to a custom domain name.

-There are certain restrictions to bear in mind when using the Blob service REST API against a Premium Storage account:
+There are certain restrictions when using the Blob service REST API against a premium GPv2 account:

-Only REST operations using version 2014-02-14 and later are supported for Premium Storage.
+Only REST operations using version 2014-02-14 and later are supported.
 See Versioning for the Azure Storage Services for details.

-The number of snapshots per page blob in a Premium Storage account is limited to 100.
+The number of snapshots per page blob is limited to 100.
 If that limit is exceeded, the Snapshot Blob operation returns error code 409 (SnapshotCountExceeded).

-A snapshot of a page blob in a Premium Storage account may be taken once every ten minutes.
+A snapshot of a page blob may be taken once every ten minutes.
 If that rate is exceeded, the

-Public access to a container containing page blobs in Premium Storage is not permitted.
+Public access to a container storing page blobs is not permitted.
 Calling Set Container ACL with the

 x-ms-blob-public-accessheader returns error code 400 (UnsupportedHeader).
-You can, however, obtain public access for Premium Storage by creating a SAS URI with the right permissions and an infinite expiration time.
+You can obtain public access by creating a SAS URI with the right permissions and an infinite expiration time.

 For additional error information, see Blob Service Error Codes.

-When a disk backed by a page blob in Premium Storage is attached to an Azure Virtual Machine, certain REST API operations are not permitted.
-These operations are permitted against the disk only if it is detached from the Virtual Machine.
+When a disk backed by a page blob is attached to an Azure virtual machine, certain REST API operations are not permitted.
+These operations are permitted against the disk only if it is detached from the virtual machine.
 If a restricted operation is called against an attached disk, the service returns error code 409 (SystemInUse).

-The table below shows operations that are restricted for attached disks.
+The following table shows operations that are restricted for attached disks.

 |Operation Type||Restricted Operations for Attached Disks|